This site presents a reference view of an IDDAS-compatible implementation.

 Lineage entries are created only by eligible activation events.

-An eligible activation event is a system-recognized action that:
+An eligible activation event is an implementation-recognized action that:

 Examples of eligible activation events may include, but are not limited to:

-Eligibility criteria and verification methods are enforced deterministically by the system and may evolve through versioned protocol changes.
+Eligibility criteria and verification methods are enforced deterministically by the implementation and may evolve through versioned protocol changes.

 The protocol does not require public disclosure of implementation details for eligibility enforcement, provided enforcement remains deterministic and non-discretionary.